MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-workload-group-command.md

 ## Permissions

-You must have [AllDatabasesAdmin](../management/access-control/role-based-access-control.md) permissions to run this command.
+You must have [Cluster AllDatabasesAdmin](../management/access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax